apurvnnd/Multiple-Image-Recognition-CNN/README.md

 [Dataset](http://www.superdatascience.com/wp-content/uploads/2017/04/Convolutional_Neural_Networks.zip)

--The above mentioned dataset includes only two animals, Cats and Dogs.
+- The above mentioned dataset includes only two animals, Cats and Dogs.
--I added another animal in the dataset, so you are free to choose your own.
+- I added another animal in the dataset, so you are free to choose your own.

 This CNN reads for 3 animals, if you want to add more, **change output_dim = *desired number of animals/humans* in the defined output layer**

 Libraries used:
--Keras
+- Keras
--scikit-learn
+- scikit-learn
--Tensorflow
+- Tensorflow

 Steps Applied :